 Remember you also need to come down.
 It takes 3 hours to return back to high camp and then you have a break.
 You still have 4 hours of down hill to get lower on the mountain and start your recovery.

-Once again you need to be physically prepared to this challenging terrain, on mixed rock, down hill after you have just taken 6 or 7 hours to reach the top.
+Once again you need the leg strength, to be physically prepared for this challenging terrain, on mixed rock, down hill after you have just taken 6 or 7 hours to reach the top.
 You have also just walked for 6/7 days with less sleep in a low oxygen environment.
-Why wouldn’t you train 5 days a week with weighted back pack before coming to climb a big mountain………………
+Why wouldn’t you train 5 days a week with weighted back pack before coming to climb a big mountain.
+Give yourself the best chance at success.

 If you are considering climbing Kilimanjaro, I encourage you CONTACT US.
 So many people are misinformed about what it takes to be successful climbing this big mountain.
 On any given year less than 50% of people reach the summit of Mount Kilimanjaro.
 There are TWO KEY REASONS for this.
 If you would like to know more GET IN TOUCH or you can READ MORE.